ruddypranata/CPU-Temperature/README.md

 # CPU Temperature

-This widget is designed to display real-time CPU and SSD temperatures on your desktop or system panel.
-With a simple and informative interface, the widget allows users to monitor CPU core temperatures (Core 0 and Core 2) and SSD temperatures easily.
+This widget is for Linux debian and derivatives, using DE KDE plasma and is designed to display real-time CPU and SSD temperatures on your desktop or system panel.
+With a simple and informative interface, this widget allows users to monitor CPU core temperatures (Core 0, Core 2 and others) and SSD temperatures easily.

 ### Key Features:
 - **CPU Temperature Display**: Displays the average CPU temperature and the temperature of each core (Core 0 and Core 2).